gibbs/puppet-systemd_journal_remote/README.md

 - The `command_flags` parameter is used to manage the unit file command arguments
 - The `options` paramter is used to configure `journal-remote.conf` INI settings

-Parameters and their values are validated against all arguments and options specified in `man systemd-journal-remote` and `man journal-remote.conf`.
+Parameter names and their values mirror and are validated against all arguments and options documented in `man systemd-journal-remote` and `man journal-remote.conf`.

 ### Passive Configuration Example

-As a passive source the service will receive journald logs and events.
-The following example listens over HTTPS and separates output by host.
+An example passive service to receive journald logs and events.

 ```puppet
 class { '::systemd_journal_remote':